Business Relationship Manager (BRM) Metrics

-Shared goals for maximizing business value; shared risks and rewards.
+Share goals for maximizing organization value; share risks and rewards.

 Highest Maturity – Strategic Partner

-At the Strategic Partner level, first ensure you have full value management in place before setting goals.
+At the strategic partner level, first ensure you have full value management in place before setting goals.
 Next, give your BRMs goals for the financial value (both tangible and intangible) realized by the individual function.
 You get here by defining the KPIs or financial value drivers with your partners for their particular function.
 This usually consists of three to five KPIs.

 In the ideation phase, create value management plans and ensure projects that move forward truly impact the KPIs.
 Leverage the KPIs to say “no” to projects that fail to move the needle.
-Ensure value optimization and realization occurs, as defined in the Value Management section of the BRM Interactive Body of Knowledge (BRMiBOK).
-BRMs can then report out on the amount of true financial value the business partner realized in conjunction with the full provider.
+Ensure that value optimization and realization occurs, as defined in the Value Management section of the BRM Interactive Body of Knowledge (BRMiBOK).
+BRMs can then report out on the amount of true financial value the partner realized in conjunction with the full provider.

 By summing up the individual BRM value realization reports, you now have financial value that can be shared across the organization.
 Your CEO and executive leadership will love this.

 It’s important to track the number of projects met with a “no.”

 BRMs must show how they shape demand, rather than being a glorified salesperson who just drums up new demand all the time.
-Establishing KPIs by LOB empowers both the business and BRM to truly shape demand and only move the projects forward that move the needle with respect to value realization.
+Establishing KPIs by function empowers both the organization and the BRM to truly shape demand and only move the projects forward that move the needle with respect to value realization.
 Capturing paused ideas is a valuable metric to report on.

 For Professional BRM Institute members, leverage other metric tools listed in the BRMiBOK on the Online Campus:

 How to Implement Value Tracking and BRM Metrics